 Besides flower fields you can also enjoy different festivals and a flower parade happening in April. (see below for the info on spring flower parades and festivals)

-We have lived in the Netherlands for more than 2 years by now and have experienced tulips season twice – first time we went to see different open fields with tulips, daffodils and hyacinths, and in the following year – we went to Keukenhof and few tulips fields right around it.
+We have lived in the Netherlands for a few years and have experienced tulips season few times.
+First time we went to see different open fields with tulips, daffodils and hyacinths.
+In the following year – we went to Keukenhof and few tulips fields right around it.
 Another time, to see the tulip fields we went to Flevoland.
 Most of the time the flower buds started to open as early as March, reaching full bloom around mid April, and then we still enjoyed the colorful tulips and other flowers up to the middle of May.
-Just keep in mind – if winter in the Netherlands is warm then most likely it will be an early tulip blooming season this year.
+Just keep in mind – if winter in the Netherlands is warm then most likely it will be an early tulip blooming season, and other way around – late blooming season if the winter was cold.

 All in all, April is the best month to see the tulips, but you’re almost guaranteed to see blooming flowers if visiting any time between end of March and beginning of May.

 Where to see tulip fields in the Netherlands